Spring Car Maintenance Checklist

-Schedule a detailing.
+Schedule a Detailing.

 The outside of your car might not seem as important as the inside of your engine, but cleaning your car’s exterior regularly can stop paint from chipping.
 A good cleaning can also stop salt and other contaminants from the road from damaging your ride.
 You can wash your vehicle yourself or better yet, allow auto detailing experts to do the job for you.
 The cost of having your car detailed once or twice a year may be an unwanted expense, but it’s far cheaper than repairing damage caused by pollutant damage.

-Replace blades and Refill fluids.
 This is a simple but essential part of any spring car maintenance checklist.
 You’ve already taken care of your oil, but make sure you check these as well:

 - Windshield washer fluid